CS5008Fall2025/c-practice-NHazelJ/README.md

 Name:

-Link to Assignment on Github: (copy and paste the link to your assignment repo here)
+Link to Assignment on Github: [(https://github.com/CS5008Fall2025/c-practice-NHazelJ.git)]

 How many hours did it take you to complete this assignment (estimate)?